depasquale-lab/StateSpaceDynamics.jl/docs/src/getting_started.md

 ?GaussianMixtureModel
 ```

-If you encounter a bug or would like to participate in the
-development of this package come find us on Github.
+If you encounter a bug or would like to contribute to the package, come find us on Github.

 - [rsenne/ssm_julia](https://github.com/rsenne/ssm_julia)